 In the constant race for more megapixels, ON1 Resize AI offers a pause.
 Instead of upgrading to the latest and greatest sensor, it lets you recover details you thought were lost.

 Wouldn’t it be nice to be able to crop a photo and still retain the detail of the larger size?
 This is what ON1 Resize AI promises.
 And in this review, we’ll see if they deliver on that and how they compare to other photo enlargement software offerings.

 ON1 Resize AI Photo Editing Suite

 This article explores one of these programs, ON1 Resize AI.
-Let’s look at who it is for, how much it is, and how to use the program.
+Let’s look at who it’s for, how much it costs, and how to use the program.

 Who Is ON1 Resize AI For?

-ON1 Resize AI is for the photographer who wants more pixels than they have.
+ON1 Resize AI is for the photographer who wants more pixels than their sensor has.
 This happens when you want to make large prints.

 The largest, full-resolution print size for a 24 MP camera is about 16 x 20 inches.
 You can print larger, but the quality degrades.

 For instance, you can adjust sharpening and detail.
 And you also have some control over focus.
 And resizing is the final step in your workflow, just before printing.